denten-books/plain-text/main.md

 current [@ITU1932, 36]."

-[^ln-kittler]: This along with the ominous "laying of cables" that concludes Friedrich Kittler's *Gramaphone, Film, Typewriter*.
+[^ln-kittler]: This along with the ominous "laying of cables" that concludes Friedrich Kittler's *Gramophone, Film, Typewriter*.

 [^ln1-multi]: Technical literature makes a distinction between space- and frequency- division multiplexing.
 On some level, space-division multiplexing